10.12.2017 - 6.1.2018

 Sass way: The second hiking trail begins in Malbun, more precisely at the Peace Chapel in the centre of the village.
 For the 5 km long way you should set about 2 hours.
 The total height difference is only 200 m uphill and 200 m downhill.
 From the chapel, a well-groomed winter hiking trail leads upwards.
 In between, there are always occasions to enjoy the sun on one of the benches near the walk.
 However, at the latest at the sass (an other word for alp) you should take a break before going down again.
 You arrive at the end of the tow lift at the Schneeflucht.
 From there it goes a bit further into the Valüna valley, before it goes up almost opposite on the slope upwards.

 Schwemmi forest: The third hiking trail leads back to the vicinity of Steg.
 For the 5 km long way you should set about 2 hours.
 The total height difference is only 130 m uphill and 130 m downhill.
 The road leads from the parking lot at the new tunnel down the street to the lake Gängle.
 From there it goes a bit further into the Valüna valley, before it goes up almost opposite on the slope upward.
-This road, also called Schwemmiweg, leads through the forest up to the alp Sücka and the guest-house of the same name.
+This road, also called Schwemmiweg, leads through the forest up to the alp Sücka and the Mountain Inn of the same name.

 Radio operation as HB0/DK3RED/P